rsi-models/CPR/docs/_sources/life.rst.txt

 Life
 ====

-The Life module contains the class that computes annuity factors for all individuals in the simulation, using mortality tables by province and gender as provided by Statistics Canada.
+The Life module contains the class that computes annuity factors for all individuals in the simulation, using mortality tables by province, gender as provided by Statistics Canada.

 .. currentmodule:: CPR.life.life